UP Community Fund logo

 Visit UP Community Fund

-UP Community Fund is best for small business owners with $300K-$5M revenue—particularly women entrepreneurs and entrepreneurs of color—who seek capital alongside ongoing business support and want to work with a lender aligned with their community impact values.
-The main caveat is the lack of transparent pricing information on rates and terms, making it essential to contact them directly for specific loan cost comparisons.
+UP Community Fund is profile signals for small business owners with $300K-$5M revenue—particularly women entrepreneurs and entrepreneurs of color—who seek capital alongside ongoing business support and want to work with a lender aligned with their community impact values.
+The main caveat is the lack of listed pricing information on rates and terms, making it essential to contact them directly for specific loan cost comparisons.

 • Women entrepreneurs and entrepreneurs of color seeking growth capital with values-aligned lenders